About Consultant Journal & Becoming a Consultant

 First Time Here?

 My name’s Andréa Coutu.
 I’m a marketing consultant in beautiful Vancouver, BC, Canada.
-And I’ve been a consultant for 20 years.
+And I’ve been a consultant for my entire career, starting while I was still in university.
 I’ve successfully run my consulting business through the dot-com crash, post 9-11 economic shakedown, Asian banking collapse and economic downturns.
 My clients range from the Fortune 500 to startups working from home offices.

 Take a look around the site.
 If this is your first time here, you’ll want to read the Become a Consultant series, including my big list of reasons to become a consultant.
 You should also take a look at my article on work from home scams, so that you don’t get burned by people just waiting to take your money.